Accreditation

 Only a physician organization may seek accreditation.

-A physician organization is a not-for-profit group of health professionals with a formal governance structure, accountable to and serving, among others, its physician members through continuing professional development (CPD) and/or provision of health care or research.
-Members are enabled to vote on strategic directions and initiatives of the organization as a whole.
+A physician organization is a not-for-profit group of health professionals with a formal governance structure, accountable to and serving, among others, its physician members through continuing professional development, provision of healthcare and/or research.

 The definition of physician organization includes the following:

-- faculties of medicine departments or divisions
+- Faculties of medicine

-- hospital departments or divisions
+- Hospital departments or divisions

-- medical associations
+- Medical associations

-- medical academies
+- Medical academies

-- physician research organizations
+- Physician research organizations

-- Canadian provincial/territorial medical regulatory authorities (MRAs)
+- Canadian provincial medical regulatory authorities (MRAs)

 This definition does NOT include:

-- disease-oriented patient advocacy organizations (e.g. Canadian Diabetes Association)
+- Disease-oriented patient advocacy organizations (e.g. Canadian Diabetes Association)

-- government departments or agencies (e.g. Health Canada, Public Health Agency of Canada)
+- Government departments or agencies (e.g. Health Canada, Public Health Agency of Canada)

 Co-development